-Ghana’s problem is the parliament
+Ghana’s problem is the Parliament

 But despite the rational regulatory measures that have been put in place, some greedy and unpatriotic Ghanaians have been conniving with the foreign illegal miners to steal our natural resources while the sector regulators looked on unconcerned.

-It is an open secret that some Ghanaians would often secure plots of land and partner with the foreign illegal miners who have funds to bring in the bulldozers and other big equipment.
+It is an open secret that some Ghanaians would often secure plots of land and partner with foreign illegal miners who have funds to bring in bulldozers and other big equipment.

-Suffice it to emphasise that although the small scale mining laws prohibit the use of large explosives, the foreign illegal miners are revoltingly using unstructured methods, and at the same time supplying large explosive, rock crushers and other machines to local miners.
-How pathetic?
+Suffice it to emphasise that although the small-scale mining laws prohibit the use of large explosives, the foreign illegal miners are revoltingly using unstructured methods, and at the same time supplying large explosives, rock crushers and other machines to local miners.
+How pathetic!

 Dearest reader let me crave your indulgence just a moment longer to pose: which independent country on this planet (Earth) would its politicians, regulators and law enforcement bodies sit idly while some stubbornly impenitent foreign illegal immigrants despoil its natural resources and denude the environment?